Uniformization of compact foliated spaces by surfaces of hyperbolic type: Existence and uniqueness of solutions.

 \section{Existence and uniqueness of solutions.}

 Since on each leaf we are running the Ricci flow with an initial condition of bounded geometry, by Shi's theorem there exists a solution on each leaf which remains with bounded curvature as long as it is defined, and by ~\cite{Chen-Zhu} it is also unique.
-Moreover, the time of definition of each solution is bounded below by a constant depending only on the curvature of the initial metric and then there exists a positive time for which the solutions on all leaves are simultaneously defined.
-Therefore, collecting all that solutions we have a function $u\colon M\times[0,T)\rightarrow\R$ defined for some positive $T$ such that $g(t)=e^{u(\cdot,t)}g_0$ solves the Ricci flow equation on each leaf, starting with the metric $g_0$.
+Moreover, the lifetime of each maximal solution is bounded below by a constant depending only on the curvature of the initial metric (this constant is a decresing funtion of the maximum of the absolute value of the initial curvature) and then there exists a positive time for which the solutions on all leaves are simultaneously defined.
+Therefore, collecting all that solutions we have a function $u\colon M\times[0,T]\rightarrow\R$ defined for some positive $T$ such that $g(t)=e^{u(\cdot,t)}g_0$ solves the Ricci flow equation on each leaf, starting with the metric $g_0$.
 This is not necessarily a solution to our problem since $u$ is not necessarily continuous in $M$.
 Hence, to prove the existence of a solution to our problem we must show that $u_t=u(\cdot,t)$ belongs to $C^{\infty,0}(M,\Lam)$ for each $t$, and this essentially consists in proving continuous dependence, in the $C^{\infty}$ topology, of the Ricci Flow with respect to parameters.
 When we look at a flow box $D_{\alpha}\times\Sigma_{\alpha}$ we can think the equation for $u$ as an equation in the disk $D_{\alpha}$ depending on the point in the transversal $\Sigma_{\alpha}$ (parameters).
 We present a proof which gives continuous dependence by adapting Shi's proof to our context; and taking advantage of the particular situation of having two dimensional leaves.
 For this we use the covering tube to trivialize the lamination.

 Let us first state the theorem we want to prove.

 \begin{theorem} Let $g_0$ be a laminated Riemannian metric of nonconstant negative curvature on a compact surface lamination $(M,\Lam)$.
 Let $g(t)=e^{u_t}g_0$ be the leafwise solution to the normalized Ricci flow equation (3.1) on $(M,\Lam)$, with a constant $r\in(R_{\text{min}},R_{\text{max}})$ and initial condition $g_0$.
 Then the function $u_t=u(\cdot,t)$ belongs to $C^{\infty,0}(M,\Lam)$. \end{theorem}